Universidad Politécnica de Madrid

-Research projects and work experience program - Both Bachelor and Master projects are possible for both undergraduate and graduate students provided a suitable tutor can be found.
+Research projects and work experience program - Graduation projects are possible for both undergraduate and graduate students provided a suitable supervisor can be found.

-Company internships up to 20 hours a week are possible for foreign students registered at UPM.
+Company internships up to 20 hours a week are possible for international students registered at UPM.

 Academic Calendar | Semester Dates (including exam period)